SS-2005/SS-2005/README.md

 ## 🚀 About Me
-I'm a second-year **Computer Science Engineering (AIML) student** from **Mumbai, India** with a passion for **Artificial Intelligence, Machine Learning, and Data Science**.
+I'm a Third-year **Computer Science Engineering (AIML) student** from **Mumbai, India** with a passion for **Artificial Intelligence, Machine Learning, and Data Science**.
 I love working on AI-driven projects and exploring new technologies to build innovative solutions.<br>
 My Portfolio Link: `https://ss-2005.github.io/Sahil-Shaikh-Portfolio/`

 ## 🔥 Skills